Aisha Yesufu: Early life and education

-Aisha Somtochukwu Yesufu was born and raised in Kano State, and is from Agbede in Edo State.
+Aisha Somtochukwu Yesufu was born and raised in Kano State, from Agbede in Edo State.
 She experienced the difficulties of being a girl in a heavily patriarchal environment.
-She has said that by the time she was 11 years old, she didn't have any female friends because they had all been married or died in childbirth, and that by the time she married at 24, most of her friends were nearly grandmothers.
-She says her love of books helped her during childhood, and reading made her realise "there was a world beyond the ghetto that I was growing up in … and I wanted that life".
-She applied to the Nigerian Defence Academy in 1991, but was rejected because she was a woman.
-She was initially admitted to Usmanu Danfodiyo University in 1992, but after the school closed she enrolled at Ahmadu Bello University to study medicine.
-Yesufu left Ahmadu Bello University after the school was also closed, following the killing of a professor in 1994.
-She completed her education at Bayero University Kano, from which she graduated with a degree in microbiology.
+By the time she was 11 years old, she had no female friends left, as they had all either gotten married or died in childbirth.
+And by the time she married at 24, most of her remaining friends were nearing grandmother status.
+She says her love of books helped her during childhood, reading made her realize "there was a world beyond the ghetto that I was growing up in … and I wanted that life".
+She applied to the Nigerian Defence Academy in 1991, but was rejected because of her gender (she was a woman).
+In 1992, she was initially admitted to Usmanu Danfodiyo University, however, after the school closed she enrolled at Ahmadu Bello University to study medicine.
+Yesufu later left Ahmadu Bello University as well, after the school was shut down following the killing of a professor in 1994.
+She ultimately completed her education at Bayero University Kano, from which she graduated with a degree in microbiology.